-Yes, you want to look decent in your Instagram pics, but a theme park vacation is not the time to embrace your inner fashionista.
-Comfort and ease of movement are what’s most important, especially if you want to be screaming with joy, not pain.
-So here’s what not to wear to the major U.S. theme parks, and what you should wear instead.
+Yes, you want to look decent in your pics, but unless you’re among the small group of people super committed to, say, Disney-inspired cosplay, a theme park vacation is not the time to embrace your inner fashionista.
+So here’s what not to wear to the major U.S. theme parks and what you should wear instead.
+Because when you’re wearing the right clothing and shoes, the only thing that will slow you down at a theme park is closing time.

 Do Wear: Breathable, Sweat-Wicking Clothing